- Modi traveling to U.S. for first meeting with Trump

 The deal would still require approval by Congress.
 California-based General Atomics, the maker of the Guardian drone sought by India, declined to comment.

 Modi's two-day visit to Washington begins on Sunday.
 Trump met Chinese President Xi Jinping in April and has also had face time with the leaders of nations including Japan, Britain and Vietnam since taking office in January, prompting anxiety in New Delhi that India is no longer a priority in Washington.

 The Indian navy wants the unarmed surveillance drones to keep watch over the Indian Ocean.
-The deal would be the first such purchase by a country that is not a member of North Atlantic Treaty Organization.
+The deal would be the first such purchase by a country that is not a member of the NATO alliance.

 "We are trying to move it to the top of the agenda as a deliverable, this is something that can happen before all the other items," said an Indian official tracking the progress of the drone discussions in the run-up to the visit.

-But sources tracking the discussions say the U.S. State Department has been concerned about the potential destabilizing impact of introducing high-tech drones into South Asia, where tensions are simmering between India and Pakistan, particularly over Kashmir, which is divided between them.
+It had been concerned about the potential destabilising impact of introducing high-tech drones into South Asia, where tensions are simmering between India and Pakistan, particularly over Kashmir, which is divided between them.